Fullchee/notes/docs/other-tech/leetcode/brain-teaser: split a deck of cards.md

     * I don't know which one I'm actually doing
 * I can somehow divide the cards into groups
     * because I don't know anything about the cards individually, I will only lose information if I split them up
-    * so I likely have to do one split in order to not lose information
+    * so I likely have to do one split to not lose information

 ### Brute force attempts